 6. Keep Your Software Up-to-Date

-One of the best ways to help keep your small business network secure is to ensure that all software and applications are kept up-to-date with the latest security patches.
+One of the best ways to help keep your small business network secure is to ensure that all software and applications are up-to-date with the latest security patches.
 Hackers often exploit known vulnerabilities in software to gain access to networks and systems.
-By keeping your software up-to-date, you can help close these vulnerabilities and make it more difficult for hackers to gain access to your data.
+Keeping your software up-to-date can help close these vulnerabilities and make it more difficult for hackers to access your data.

 7. Monitor Your Network Activity